 Integrated mounting bracket with ground connection

 Count incoming cable lines as well as outgoing cable lines to additional buildings and outdoor equipment etc. Surge protection and proper grounding these pathways are needed for proper performance of the equipment it is feeding.
-To maximize performance of the surge suppression system and reduce ground potentials it is also recommended to protect the breaker panel feeding equipment or at minimum the use of a plug in type surge suppressor.
-The TPD-CABLE allows two way communication and will not degrade high definition signals.
+The TPD-CABLE allows two-way communication, unlimted data rates and will not degrade UHD, 4K and 8K signals.

 Lightning can ride into the building on ungrounded and/or unprotected cable and phone lines entering or leaving the structure.
 Accordingly, it should be a priority to surge protect and correctly ground all phone and cable company conductors which enter or leave the building.
 This includes surge protecting all phone or cable conductors as they leave and enter other buildings on the property.
 Of course, whole home surge protection of any facility starts by protecting all breaker panels.
 Protecting all systems with good quality surge suppression will pay for itself in short order, particularly in moderate to high lightning areas.